-The Endowment Association, Inc., of the College of William and Mary published Their Majesties' Royall Colledge-William and Mary in the Seventeenth and Eighteenth Centuries, written by Dr. Jack E. Morpurgo '38, professor of American studies at the University of Leeds, England.
+The Endowment Association, Inc., of William & Mary published Their Majesties' Royall Colledge-William & Mary in the Seventeenth and Eighteenth Centuries, written by Dr. Jack E. Morpurgo '38, professor of American studies at the University of Leeds, England.

-The newly created Virginia Research Center for Archaeology was located at the College of William and Mary.
+The newly-created Virginia Research Center for Archaeology was located at William & Mary.
 The Commonwealth of Virginia charged the center with the responsibility of overseeing all archaeological research for the state.

 "The Common Glory," the nation's second oldest historical outdoor drama, closed after the bicentennial season.
-After playing 28 summers, the production staged about 1,550 performances on the William and Mary campus before more than 1.7-million people.
+After playing 28 summers, the production staged about 1,550 performances on the university campus before more than 1.7-million people.

 A Presidential Debate, the third of the 1976 campaign, between President Gerald R. Ford and Democratic nominee Jimmy Carter, was held in Phi Beta Kappa Memorial Hall.

-The United Chapters of Phi Beta Kappa met at William and Mary to celebrate the 200th anniversary of the founding of Phi Beta Kappa by students at the College of William and Mary on December 5, 1776.
+The United Chapters of Phi Beta Kappa met at William & Mary to celebrate the 200th anniversary of the founding of Phi Beta Kappa by students at W&M on December 5, 1776.

-The Virginia Shakespeare Festival began its first season at William and Mary in Phi Beta Kappa Memorial Hall under the sponsorship of the College.
+The Virginia Shakespeare Festival began its first season at William & Mary in Phi Beta Kappa Memorial Hall under the sponsorship of the university.

-The Society of the Alumni published the first issue of the William and Mary Magazine.
+The Society of the Alumni published the first issue of the William & Mary Magazine.

-The College celebrated the successful completion of its first capital campaign in history.
-The three-year project resulted in more than $20 million in private gifts to William and Mary.
+William & Mary celebrated the successful completion of its first capital campaign in history.
+The three-year project resulted in more than $20 million in private gifts to the university.

-The Virginia Institute of Marine Science at Gloucester Point was fully integrated into the College.
+The Virginia Institute of Marine Science at Gloucester Point was fully integrated into William & Mary.

-William and Mary dedicated the Randolph Residences, a new student village complex of six buildings that would accommodate 238 students.
+William & Mary dedicated the Randolph Residences, a new student village complex of six buildings that would accommodate 238 students.

-Charles, Prince of Wales and heir to the English throne, visited William and Mary and received the College's first Honorary Fellowship.
+Charles, Prince of Wales and heir to the English throne, visited William & Mary and received the university's first Honorary Fellowship.
 The Prince visited the President's House, was entertained for lunch in the Great Hall of the Sir Christopher Wren Building and concluded his campus visit by addressing a capacity audience in Phi Beta Kappa Memorial Hall.